punitkmryh/punitkmryh/README.md

 <p align="center">
   <br><img src="https://github.com/punitkmryh/punitkmryh/blob/master/Developer.gif" width="450px"><br><br>
   <samp> I'm a software developer from Bangalore, IND.
-Wanna be a MERN Stack developer, a pro in Backend.
+Wanna be a MERN Stack developer and a pro in Backend.
 Passioniate towards learning and sharing my knowledge and my insights of learning with others through Blogging ..
 Love contributing to open souce.
 Some of the technologies I enjoy working with include NodeJS, ReactJS, MongoDB, other JS frameworks and designing minimalistic UI/UX samples and prototypes on Figma.
   </samp>
   <br>